okorach/sonar-tools/README.md

 # sonar-measures-export

 Exports one or all projects with all (or some selected) measures in a CSV file.
 The CSV is sent to standard output.
 Plenty of issue filters can be specified from the command line, type `sonar-measures-export -h` for details

-Basic Usage: `sonar-measures-export -u <url> -t <token> --metricKeys _main -b -r >measures.csv`
+Basic Usage: `sonar-measures-export -u <url> -t <token> -m _main -b -r >measures.csv`
+`-m _main` is a shortcut to list all main metrics.
+It's the recommended option
+`-m _all` is a shortcut to list all metrics, including the most obscure ones

 ## Examples
 ```